Mature Masculine

 Discernment

-Discernment is the inner clarity that lets you see what is real, what matters, and what supports growth.
+Discernment is the inner clarity that lets us see what is real, what matters, and what supports growth.
 It cuts through noise to ask: "What is actually happening here?" and "What is the next good step?"

 Where raw insight can be sweeping or abstract, discernment grounds the Magician.
 It keeps wisdom tied to reality so knowing becomes lived, practical change.